elastic/kibana/src/core/public/public.api.md

 export interface CoreSetup<TPluginsStart extends object = object, TStart = unknown> {
     // (undocumented)
     application: ApplicationSetup;
+    // Warning: (ae-forgotten-export) The symbol "ExecutionContextSetup" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "kibana" does not have an export "ExecutionContextSetup"
+    //
+    // (undocumented)
+    executionContext: ExecutionContextSetup;
     // (undocumented)
     fatalErrors: FatalErrorsSetup;
     // (undocumented)